smic29/planner_app/README.md

 - [ ] Find way to have user switch to a task to a different category if they want to delete a category
 - [ ] Do a check of all routes that aren't needed
   - Remove users?
 As per code review 3/9/24
+    - Rails error screen when going to `/users` path
 - [ ] Add validation for categories to be unique.
 - [ ] Do some pre-final style changes.
 - [ ] Fix notifications.